 After one year as the interim coach, in which she led the Tigers to records of 15-11 overall and 12-4 in the North Coast Athletic Conference (NCAC), Jurewicz was named the permanent coach in March 2008.
-Jurewicz has one NCAC regular season title and two NCAC Tournament runner-up finishes to her credit, and she became the second coach in program history to surpass 100 career victories leading the Red & White during the 2013-14 season.
+Through 2015, Jurewicz has won one NCAC regular season title and one NCAC Tournament title, in addtion to a pair of NCAC Tournament runner-up finishes, and she became the second coach in program history to surpass 100 career victories leading the Red & White during the 2013-14 season.

 Jurewicz returned to Springfield after four years as an assistant coach at Colorado College in Colorado Springs, Colo.
 She was involved in all aspects of the program, including post player development, scouting, community outreach programming and coordinating team travel.
 During her four seasons with the program, Colorado College improved from 2-20 in 2003-04 to 15-10 in 2005-06 before slipping back below .500 the next year.

 Prior to her stint at Colorado College, Jurewicz was an assistant in the women's basketball program at Savannah College of Art and Design from 2000-03.
 Again involved in all aspects of the program, including practice preparation, post development, recruitment and game strategy, Jurewicz helped the team to two winning seasons in her three years, including a 19-7 record and an appearance in the NCAA Division II Tournament in 2001-02.